opiopan/simhid-g1000/README.md

 ===
 <img alt="board image" src="https://raw.githubusercontent.com/wiki/opiopan/simhid-g1000/images/g1000.jpg" width=400 align="right">

-SimHID G1000 is a input device that immitates Garmin G1000 glass cockpit system for controlling flight simulators.<br>
+SimHID G1000 is a input device that imitates Garmin G1000 glass cockpit system for controlling flight simulators.<br>
 This device is designed to utilize a iPad as a display. iPad, iPad Air or iPad Pro with a display from 10.2 inches to 11 inches can be applied to this device.<br>